This post contains affiliate links. Click here to read my affiliate policy.

 Make Your Store Findable

 Another idea is to blog about cosmetics.
-These blog posts can talk about color combinations, matching skin tones, how to accentuate certain features and more.
+These blog posts can talk about color combinations, matching skin tones, how to accentuate certain features, and more.
 If you optimize your blog for SEO, you can raise your chances of consumers finding your site via a Google search.
+Hosting Foundry categorized them by country for searchability.

 In so doing, when a shopper searches “how to apply long-lasting lipstick”, your site will rank higher on results pages, better inform the reader and direct them to your products page.